mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 similar approach has been applied to OSPF and BGP {{ICNP}} and partially to TCP
 {{TCP-Options-BPF}}.
 Other networking systems, such as the Tor network {{FAN}}
 or Cryptocurrency networks, may also benefit from extending the protocol through plugins.
-In some cases, the extensibility through plugins may help solving fundamental security issues {{DROPPING}} linked to both the Postel law compliance and slow deployment processes.
+In some cases, the extensibility through plugins may help to solve fundamental security issues {{DROPPING}} linked to both the Postel principle compliance and slow deployment processes.

 # Pluginizing QUIC {#pquic}